eyueldires/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (10)-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello.
 (11)Write a script that sets the mode of the file hello the same as olleh’s mode.
 (12)Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+(13)Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+(14)Write a script that changes the group owner to school for the file hello.